-15 Note that the dimension of 'social alarm' (e.g. media coverage) is important because people's opinions about how 'the country / Europe is doing' do not only depend on their own strictly individual experience.
+&lt;sup>16 Note that the dimension of 'social alarm' (e.g. media coverage) is important because people's opinions about how 'the country / Europe is doing' do not only depend on their own strictly individual experience.
 With respect to the well-known Okun's Misery Index, which sums unemployment and inflation, we have dropped inflation because it does not seem socially alarming in today's Europe (which is rather threatened by deflation), and because it is subject to misperceptions by ordinary people.
 Per capita income and fiscal restrictions (e.g. cuts in benefits or rises in taxes) are instead closer to personal experience, and in the period under consideration they underwent shocks large enough to create social alarm.
-On the other hand, we use all three variables because, though their changes may be correlated at the aggregate level, they may be not at the individual one (e.g. not all people paying higher taxes or enjoying less social benefits are also unemployed, etc.).
+However, we use all three variables because, although their changes may be correlated at the aggregate level (e.g. 'austerity' may affect per capita income and unemployment), they may be not at the individual one (e.g. not all people paying higher taxes or enjoying less social benefits are also unemployed, etc.).

-16 Some countries experienced an early recession in 2008, but this was mostly concentrated in the third or fourth quarter, and was of limited magnitude.
+&lt;sup>17 Some countries experienced an early recession in 2008, but this was mostly concentrated in the third or fourth quarter, and was of limited magnitude.